semrush/intergalactic/website/docs/components/skeleton/skeleton.md

 @## Description

-**Skeleton** is a component used to display the structure of a widget or page during its initial loading.
+**Skeleton** is a component used to display the structure of a widget or page when it's initially loading.
 Its purpose is to provide users with a mental map of the data being loaded.

 > This component demonstrates the loading and response to user actions in the interface.
 For general recommendations regarding such components, refer to the [Loading patterns](/patterns/loading-states/).

-**Use Skeleton for the following cases:**
+**Use Skeleton for the following cases**

 - The content takes 0 to 5 seconds to load.
 If it takes longer, combine it with the [ProgressBar](/components/progress-bar/).
 - The number and approximate layout of elements are known in advance.
-- When displaying dynamic information during initial loading: pages, widgets, complex component such as: tables, charts, selects.
+- When displaying dynamic information during initial loading: pages, widgets, complex components such as tables, charts, or selects.

 Multiple skeletons can be shown simultaneously or asynchronously during the initial loading of elements.

-> It isn't recommended to use Skeleton for pages that are indexed by Google (for example, blog pages).
+> It isn't recommended to use Skeleton for pages that are indexed by Google such as blog pages.

 @## Themes

-Skeleton has two themes: `dark` and `invert` – for using on light and dark/colored backgrounds, respectively.
-All skeleton “bones” have `border-radius` of 4px.
+Skeleton has two themes—`dark` and `invert`–for using on light and dark/colored backgrounds, respectively.
+All skeleton “bones” have a `border-radius` of 4px.

 @table-caption Skeleton themes